GrokkingGrok/Project-Asimov/design/src/asimov/flow/WattsGreaterThanWallStreet.md

-# Watts > Wall Street: Money Minted from Robotic Labor to Your Wallet
+# Watts > Wall Street: Money minted from robotic labor to your wallet
 _The RoboTorq: A Physics-Backed Universal Dividend for the AI-Robotic Age_

 Jonathan Clark, Copyright 2025